webauthn4j/keycloak-webauthn-authenticator/README.md

 | Kerberos                     |     | DISABLED    |
 | Identity Provider Redirector |     | ALTERNATIVE |
 | WebAuthn Authenticator       |     | REQUIRED    |

+### Notes

+Browser Flow (Use `Resident Key`) automatically asks users to authenticate on their authenticators.
+Therefore, the users without their accounts have no chance to register them on this flow.

+For such the users to register their accounts, please use the default Browser Flow.
+It is helpful to user `Authentication Flow Overrides` on Client Settings.
+You can set the default Browser Flow for User Accont Service (Client ID: account) to let users register their accounts at first.

 ## TODO